Al-mizan/my-portfolio/README.md

-# html-portfolio
+# Md.
+Al-mizan Portfolio

-A clean personal portfolio built with pure HTML.
+Responsive personal site built with HTML and CSS.
+Open `https://al-mizan.github.io/my-portfolio/` in a browser to preview.